rico2290/extension_for_whatsapp/README.md

 # extension_for_whatsapp

-This' an extension to speed up🚀 whatsapp audio message
+This' an extension to speed up🚀 the playback of whatsapp audio message